-Use cross frame types shown in Figure 2.2.6.1A or Figure 2.2.6.1.B.
-The fabricator should be permitted to use parallelogram as well as rectangular configurations to keep connection plates identical.
-If the angle of the diagonals in an X-type frame would be less than 30°, use the K-frame, otherwise use the X-Frame.
-The Z-frame shown in Figure 2.2.6.1.C may be an acceptable option for girders more than 42 inches deep, and the bent plate diaphragm, or a rolled channel section as in Figure 2.2.6.1.D is a good option for girders less than 48" deep.
-Either method is effective when executed properly, and may be employed based upon the structure requirements.
+Use cross frame types shown in Figure 2.2.6.1-1 or Figure 2.2.6.1-2.
+The Fabricator should be permitted to use parallelogram as well as rectangular configurations to keep connection plates identical.
+If the angle of the diagonals in an X-type frame would be less than 30 degrees, use a K-frame, otherwise use the X-Frame.
+The Z-frame shown in Figure 2.2.6.1-3 may be an acceptable option for girders more than 42 in. deep, and the bent plate diaphragm, or a rolled channel section as in Figure 2.2.6.1-4, is a good option for girders less than 48 in. deep.